 What is a Wi-Fi heat map?
 Put simply, a Wi-Fi heat map visually represents your wireless signal strength and coverage.
-It uses a color-coding approach to do this, with green typically representing strength and red representing weakness, with yellow and orange in between.
+It uses a color-coding approach, with green typically representing strength, red representing weakness, and yellow and orange in between.
 These colors correspond to the rooms or areas in your building.
-To use a common example, if your office is green but your meeting rooms are red on the map, then the office gets the better signal.
+For example, if your office is green but your meeting rooms are red on the map, then the office gets the better signal.

 What Is a Wi-Fi Heat Map?

 A Wi-Fi heat map lets you view the coverage of your network and Wi-Fi access points.
-This can help you understand which specific areas lack coverage and which have strong and dependable signal strength available to them.
-Several factors can interfere with signal.
-This could be the presence of physical objects, like walls, or non-physical objects like wireless devices emitting frequencies on the same wavelength.
+This can help you understand which specific areas lack coverage and which have a strong and dependable signal strength available to them.
+Several factors can interfere with the signal, such as the presence of physical objects like walls or non-physical objects like wireless devices emitting frequencies on the same wavelength.

-The most common issues interfering with your Wi-Fi signal strength include walls, doors, furniture, ceilings, drywall, wireless radios, microwaves, and neighboring Wi-Fi networks.
-Such interferences can cause speed problems, dropouts, and entire dead zones.
-A Wi-Fi heat map is a simple solution to this problem, giving you visibility of your wireless coverage, including where your signal is strongest and where it’s weakest.
+The most common things interfering with your Wi-Fi signal strength include walls, doors, furniture, ceilings, wireless radios, microwaves, and neighboring Wi-Fi networks.
+Such interferences can cause speed problems, dropouts, and dead zones.
+A Wi-Fi heat map is a simple solution to this problem, giving you visibility of your wireless coverage, including where your signal is strongest and weakest.

 A Wi-Fi heat map can help you do the following:

 - Identify dead zones

 - Take the guesswork out of setting up a wireless network